 Doing what you have a long-term track record of already doing, will increase your self-worth and therefor inspire you to set more goals.

-Achieving a goal that is important to, inspires you to achieve greater things.
+Achieving a goal that is important to you, inspires you to achieve greater things.

 Set resolutions that are truly demonstrated to be of high value; and do them in incremental manners and build more lasting momentum.